hansonhl/antra/README.md

 interv = Intervention(base_input_gi_obj)
 interv.set_intervention("node1[:2]", torch.tensor([-10, -20]))
 ```

-However, this may be less flexible when you'd like to dynamically modify the indexing and slicing in the brackets, which brings us to
+This may be less flexible when you'd like to dynamically modify the indexing and slicing in the brackets, which brings us to
 the next method:

 ### Specifying intervention location using the `LOC` object